lucaslimafernandes/Flask_DA/README.md

 > "Hello, Flask app!"

-If don't receive, follow [this tutorial to create an ingress rule for your VCN](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/flask-on-ubuntu/01oci-ubuntu-flask-summary.htm#ariaid-title7)
+If you don't receive it, follow [this tutorial to create an ingress rule for your VCN](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/flask-on-ubuntu/01oci-ubuntu-flask-summary.htm#ariaid-title7)

 #### Any question?